akshay-verma/akshay-verma.github.io/_posts/2019-01-17-color-quantization.markdown

 ## Conclusion

-Therefore, we can use color quantization to reduce the memory required by an image without loosing the visual appearance of the original image, which can prove useful on device with limited memory capacity.
+We can use color quantization to reduce the memory required by an image without loosing the visual appearance of the original image, which can prove useful on devices with limited memory capacity.